This blog is written for every boy and girl, man and woman, and for every human being who:

 One of the challenges that I dealt with was co-dependency.
 It is not unusual for children of abuse to grow up and struggle with wanting to save the world, sometimes to their own detriment.
 I often attracted female "energy vampires" who did not respect boundaries, or women who were chronically self absorbed (like my mother) who neglected our friendship, or women who were critical and competitive and only focused on their needs in the friendship.

 I was also drawn to unhealthy male love relationships, the "stray dogs" who I felt I could "save", or successful but highly narcissistic men who would take and take without the ability to give in return.
-Or if the man was kind and supportive, I would find ways of rejecting him.
+On the flip side, if the man was kind and supportive, I would find ways of rejecting him due to my attachment wounds.
 It took many years of hard work and self care to learn why I re-enacted my early trauma in relationships like these.

 And I continue to learn and grow and to figure things out on my journey.
 I am an imperfect work in progress.
 As I often share with the courageous patients I am honored to support in therapy, no perfect people allowed.
 We are all learning and evolving.